 Clean record – Sometimes all the medical records that the objectants were able to get are all clean, with the decedent having excellent capacity.
 That usually closes the case.
 The objectants can try to continue the case, but this kind of case is so weak that it often goes away with a Motion to Dismiss.

 Inconclusive record – in many cases, the decedent’s medical record is inconclusive and it’s really up to the respective parties’ estate attorneys and medical experts to show the court whether or not the decedent had the capacity to make a will.
 The law presumes capacity, so the absence of capacity must be proved.
 Even if the decedent had diminished capacity some of the time, it is still possible for them to have lucid times when they did have the capacity to make a will.
-A testimony from the attorney who drafted the will is helpful to see just how the decedent did on the day of the will execution ceremony.
+Testimony from the attorney who drafted the will is helpful to see just how the decedent did on the day of the will execution ceremony.

 Not so great record – In some cases, the medical records point strongly to the decedent’s incapacity.
 For example, when the decedent is diagnosed with late-stage Alzheimers.
 Or the decedent is on very strong medication, making them delusional.
 This is when cases get very contested and it may be time to consider a reasonable settlement.
-Even if a Will made under less than perfect circumstances, it is still a legal document and lack of capacity must be proven for a NY will contest to succeed.
+Even if a Will made under less than perfect circumstances, it is still a legal document and lack of capacity must be proven for an NY will contest to succeed.

 Coercion or Pressure to Make a Will is Hard to Prove

-Undue influence or duress is almost impossible to prove, because even if, theoretically, it were to happen, there would be no one there to witness it.
+Undue influence or duress is almost impossible to prove because even if, theoretically, it were to happen, there would be no one there to witness it.
 The objectants to the will were certainly not there.
-They cannot say that the decedent told them so, because the words of the decedent are not acceptable as evidence in a New York estate due to the evidentiary rule called the “Dead Man’s Statute.”
+They cannot say that the decedent told them so because the words of the decedent are not acceptable as evidence in a New York estate due to the evidentiary rule called the “Dead Man’s Statute.”
 This is even beside the point that anything they would claim the decedent said would probably not be admissible due to it being hearsay.
-An attempt to claim undue influence or similar coercion ultimately brings brings us back to the mental capacity issue and medical records.
+An attempt to claim undue influence or similar coercion ultimately brings us back to the mental capacity issue and medical records.